 mcp.run()

-Functions decorated with @mcp.tool() are exposed as MCP tools.
-The docstrings serve as tool descriptions, helping the agent decide which tool to call.
+Functions with the @mcp.tool() decorator are published as MCP tools.
+The docstring becomes the tool's description, which helps the agent decide which tool to call.

 Next is the Dockerfile for the container image.
-Since AgentCore Runtime operates on ARM64 architecture, we'll specify --platform linux/arm64 during the build (this is handled by Terraform).
+Since AgentCore Runtime runs on ARM64 architecture, we specify --platform linux/arm64 during the build (this is done in Terraform).

 FROM public.ecr.aws/docker/library/python:3.12-slim